helq/blag/src/blog/posts/2017-06-26-haskell-s-higher-rank-polymorphism.md

   == (5:Int, "hi":String)
 ```

 Awesome, it worked!
-If we translate it to Haskell, we get:
+If we translate it back to Haskell, we get:

 ```
 Prelude> let weird g a s = (g a, g s); weird :: forall y. (forall x. x->x) -> y -> String -> (y, String)